Skip to main content

 2003

 Civic Theatre’s Resident Actor/Intern Company Is established.
-The company preforms as part of the outreach program and in mainstage productions, but, more importantly, becomes an integral part of technical and administrative operations at the theatre.
+The company performs as part of the outreach program and in mainstage productions, but, more importantly, becomes an integral part of technical and administrative operations at the theatre.

 2004